 Getting Facials and Facial Massages

 Facial massages and facials should be avoided for the first 10 days after treatment.
 Facial massages should be avoided to mitigate the risk of excessive pressure being applied to the treatment area.
 This mitigates the risk of swelling, bruising and the threads being forced out of place accidentally.

 Facials should be avoided for the same reasons that wearing makeup should be avoided.
 Facials may involve excessive amounts of pressure applied to the treatment area.
 Some facials also involve the use of strong chemicals that can irritate the skin during the period of time after your treatment that your skin is sensitive.

-To summarize succinctly what you should avoid after a thread lift, you should avoid applying too much pressure to your face and elevating your blood pressure.
+To summarize succinctly what you should avoid after a PDO thread lift, you should avoid applying too much pressure to your face and elevating your blood pressure.
 While you may not realize it, prolong heat exposure elevates your blood pressure significantly.

 To keep your blood pressure within a normal range, avoid excessive heat exposure.
 To accomplish this, take a lukewarm bath rather than a hot shower and avoid tanning beds, dry saunas, steam rooms, steaming hot soup, and sunbathing.
 Staying hydrated will also help you to keep cool and maintain normal blood pressure.

 You should avoid drinking alcohol for the first two weeks after your thread lift for a couple of reasons.
 First, alcohol is a diuretic, meaning it will flush out an excessive amount of water and essential nutrients that are vital for your skin health.
 Second, alcohol consumption increases your blood pressure significantly.